microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 ### Assessing faces for training

-When selecting images of faces for training, we should follow the guidance given in the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_1/MediaServer/Guides/html/English/index.html#Training/Face_ImageGuide.htm).
+When selecting images of faces for training, we should follow the guidance given in the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer/Guides/html/English/index.html#Training/Face_ImageGuide.htm).

 You can also instruct Media Server to assess training images without actually training them to warn you of any potential errors.
 In the `gui`, follow these steps:

-1. select one or many imported images
+1. select one or more imported images
 1. on the menu bar above them, click `Assess`
-1. error and warning icons appear there there are any to report
+1. error and warning icons appear where there are any to report
 1. hover over the error/warning triangles to see the messages

 In this screenshot for example: